 Pitman's presentation of the J Class's 81-year history began with its heyday in the 1930, 1934, and 1937 America's Cup campaigns and ranged from how wet the boats were for the 30-strong crews to how many replicas are now under construction or recently finished.
 (The latest, Lionheart, was recently launched and profiled on Yachtworld.com "Lionheart, the new J-Class Yacht".)

 The J Class presentation was the main event of the evening, but leading up to it, Read recounted the 11th-hour near-miss of a broad-based coalition to bring the America's Cup to Rhode Island in December, as well as the positive results that have stemmed from that effort, including planned improvements to the waterfront facilities of Fort Adams State Park.
-Read showed an exciting video of the foiling Moth Class (here's the You Tube link) and announced that the International Yacht Restoration School is building a couple of these exotic carbon-fiber boats to get Sail Newport youth jazzed about sailing.
+Read showed an exciting video of the foiling Moth Class and announced that the International Yacht Restoration School is building a couple of these exotic carbon-fiber boats to get Sail Newport youth jazzed about sailing.
 (IYRS has a new composites technology program.)

 After that, Brad gave his brother Ken Read the stage in the form of a video update on the Puma building program in neighboring Portsmouth, Rhode Island, for the next Volvo Ocean Race.
 The new boat is scheduled to be complete in April.
 Brad pointed out that Puma has spent $20 million in the state over the last two years, making it the second biggest sailing program in the country, behind Larry Ellison's Oracle team.